Aleksandar Prijović

-Aleksandar Prijović (Александар Пpиjoвић, [aleksǎːndar prǐːjoʋitɕ, alěksaːn-]; born 21 April 1990) is a professional footballer who plays as a striker for A-League club Western United.
-Born in Switzerland, Prijović played for the Serbia national team and also played for both Serbia and Switzerland in youth levels.
+Aleksandar Prijović (Александар Пpиjoвић, [aleksǎːndar prǐːjoʋitɕ, alěksaːn-]; born 21 April 1990) is a professional footballer who last played as a striker for A-League club Western United.
+Born in Switzerland, Prijović played for both his country of birth and Serbia as a youth international, before switching to represent the latter at senior level.

 Club career

 Early career

 Prijović started his career as a youth player with his hometown club St. Gallen but moved to Italy at the age of 16 to start his football career with Italian side Parma, making the first appearance of his career as a substitute for Parma on 27 April 2008 in a match against Reggina.
 Prijović's contract with Parma finished at the end of the 2007–08 Serie A season and he rejected the offer of a new one-year deal with the club.

 Derby County

 Prijović went on trial with English Championship side Derby County where he caught the eye by scoring a hat-trick as Derby's academy side beat Arsenal youth 4–1.
 Derby offered Prijović a two-year contract.
 He provisionally signed for Derby on 7 August 2008, subject to international clearance.
 His full signing was delayed by issues over international clearance, firstly following disagreements over the player's registration which was sorted when Derby agreed to pay Prijović's former club, Parma, an undisclosed amount as compensation and then by the Swiss army, who made Prijović return home to complete his spell with them.
 On 27 January 2009, Prijović joined League One Yeovil Town on a months loan, playing four times before returning early due to illness.

 On 16 March, Prijović joined Northampton Town on loan for a month.
 He made his debut in the 4–0 win over Stockport County and impressed the fans.
 He scored his first professional goal in the 3–2 defeat to Southend United.
 He then scored his second in the 3–1 victory away at Leyton Orient.

 On 6 July 2009, he was called for a trial period with Germany-based club MSV Duisburg before he joined OB Odense on a similar deal in November 2009, where he impressed with a goal in a trial match.
 Of Prijović, Derby boss Nigel Clough said "They are very interested in taking him in January so we are just trying to get a deal done if they want to do one.
 If not, we will probably look to get him out on loan.
 If we can do it before the deadline, we will do.
 If not, in January."
 He eventually signed for FC Sion for a nominal fee on 1 February 2010.